mbrown1413/Mechanical-Puzzle-Studio/README.md

 considered solved, and more.

 [Try it online](https://mbrown1413.github.io/Mechanical-Puzzle-Studio/)!
-It runs completely in the browser.
-You will want to use a relatively recent browser version.
+It runs completely in the browser, with no data sent off your computer.

-**Note: This software is in pre-alpha development.** To track progress, see the [MVP Planning](https://github.com/mbrown1413/Mechanical-Puzzle-Studio/issues/1) issue.
+**Note: This software is in early development.** To track progress, see the [MVP Planning](https://github.com/mbrown1413/Mechanical-Puzzle-Studio/issues/1) issue.